 It’s Beautiful, but What Else Will Make That Gorgeous Newly-Painted Fireplace Even More Special?

-Perhaps now is the time to consider adding a fireplace insert to your beautified project and your home improvement will be twofold, adding not only beauty but also adding practical heat efficiency.
+Perhaps now is the time to consider adding an infrared electric fireplace insert to your beautified project and your home improvement will be twofold, adding not only beauty but also adding practical heat efficiency.

 Where to Turn to for This Aspect

 In 2015, an individual by the name of Howard Birnbaum became fascinated by the concept of metal fireplace inserts when he came across some in a Costco showroom.
 He also learned that Mormons were successfully designing and marketing such a contemporary product.

 Birnbaum didn’t set out to create a successful new business; it seems that when he decided he’d like to have a fireplace insert for his own home, but his search to find one that offered realistic flames was practically non-existent.

 The optimistic entrepreneur and technology geek put into action his passion for learning and excelled at designing a fireplace insert of his own.
 This likely came easily to him with his background in movie production special effects and engineering.
 He promptly drew up and designed his own fireplace insert and an entirely new concept was born.
 This ambition blossomed into what is the modern MagikFlame Company, located in LaVergne, Tennessee.